7 Ways to Keep Your Central Air Conditioning Unit Maintained and Working

 Fortunately, there are some very simple things that any homeowner can do to keep their A/C unit running efficiently and perhaps even less often throughout the warm months.

-Let's face it, outdoor air conditioning condensers are ugly and it seems that homeowners will do their best to hide them from sight.
-Plants, fences and trellises tend to be popular ways to go about doing this cover-up.
+Let's face it: Outdoor air conditioning condensers are ugly and it seems like homeowners will do their best to hide them from sight.
+Plants, fences, and trellises are popular ways to hide the ugly A/C units.

-Yet, air conditioners need an adequate amount of air flow around all sides in order to perform at peak efficiency.
-This is why experts recommend that landscaping and other objects be placed about three feet away from the unit itself.
+But since they need an adequate amount of air flow around all sides in order to perform at peak efficiency, experts recommend that landscaping and other objects be placed about three feet away from the unit itself.

 If your outdoor air condenser unit is in an unnoticeable location, it's very easy to forget about cleaning it regularly.
 But you don't want to neglect this very easy chore.
 The condenser pulls in air, and when it does, pollen and other debris often cling to its exterior.
 This will restrict airflow and cause a decrease in cooling efficiency and perhaps even cause the unit to overheat.